revdotcom/fstalign/README.md

                  The	the                 	ERR
              Podcast	Podcast             			###168_###|###326_###|
 ```
-The confusion between `:` and `of` is not allow anymore.
+The confusion between `:` and `of` is not longer allowed.

-Also, here's how favoring or not the substitution based on case-insensitive comparison, while still counting it as an error looks like:
+Also, here's how favoring or not the substitution based on case-insensitive comparison, while still counting it as an error, looks like:
 ```
 ==> v1.x sbs.txt <==
            ref_token	hyp_token           	IsErr	Class	Wer_Tag_Entities